 On returning to Cawnpoor, a great difference was observable in the place, through the exertions of Neil.
 He had felt the necessity of conciliating the shopkeepers; and every morning, at daybreak, he went among them, and endeavoured to reassure them regarding the expected advance of the mutineers, whose appearance, in overwhelming numbers, was daily expected.
-Another measure of his has been discussed.
-Captain Bruce, the superintendent of police, in searching the house of a nawab said to be engaged in besieging Lucknow, found that his female relatives had been left behind, and immediately seized them; giving them at the same time to understand, that they would alone be protected so long as any English women or children who might fall into the hands of the Oude rebels should be uninjured.
-In extenuation of this and other harsh measures, it must be remembered that Neil was in a most arduous and critical posi-The departure of the moveable column had encouraged the mutineers to reassemble at Bithoor.
-With his small force, aided by the little steamer Berhampootra, Neil repeatedly dispersed them; but it was to no purpose: they returned again immediately; for their numbers and their desperate case left them no alternative but armed rebellion.
+Another measure of his has been much discussed.
+Captain Bruce, the superintendent of police, in searching the house of a nawab said to be engaged in besieging Lucknow, found that his female relatives had been left behind, and immediately seized them; giving them at the same time to understand, that they would alone be protected so long as any English women or children who might fall into the hands of the Oude rebels should be uninjured.§ In extenuation of this and other harsh measures, it must be remembered that Neil was in a most arduous and critical posi-The departure of the moveable column had encouraged the mutineers to With his small reassemble at Bithoor. force, aided by the little steamer Berhampootra, Neil repeatedly dispersed them; but it was to no purpose: they returned again immediately; for their numbers and their desperate case left them no alternative but armed rebellion.

 The motley horde at the town of Bithoor, consisted of some of the 2nd and 4th cavalry, portions of Nana Sahib's followers, and of the rebel infantry from Saugor; numbering, in all, 4,000 men with two guns.
-Havelock marched against them on the 16th of August, took the guns, and drove them off; but could not attempt pursuit, not only from the want of cavalry, but also from the exhausted condition of his own troops.
-The loss of the enemy was estimated at 250 killed and wounded; the British had eight rank and file killed, and forty-one wounded: twelve died from sun-stroke,† and many others from cholera and the effects of exposure and fatigue.
+Havelock marched against them on the 16th of August, took the guns, and drove them off; but could not attempt pursuit,